 to the Teacher Education Program, which are detailed in the School of Education and the Department of Curriculum,

-Instruction, and Media Technology sections in this Catalog.
+Instruction, and Media Technology sections in the University Catalog.
 All art education majors must obtain a grade of C or

 better in the core classes to advance in the teacher certification program.

 In the studio art degree programs, areas of emphasis include: 2-D, 3-D,